-The Corporation's exploration and production facilities and other operations and activities emit GHGs which requires the Corporation to comply with applicable GHG emissions legislation.
+The Corporation's exploration and production facilities and other operations and activities emit GHGs, which requires the Corporation to comply with applicable GHG emissions legislation.
 The Corporation is subject to TIER and may become subject to future regional, provincial and/or federal climate change regulations to manage GHG emissions.
 See "Description of the Business - Environmental Protection Regulation and Costs" for further details.

 Emissions, carbon and other regulations impacting climate and climate-related matters are constantly evolving.
-With respect to ESG and climate reporting, the International Sustainability Standards Board has issued IFRS S1 and IFRS S2 reporting standards with the aim of developing sustainability disclosure standards that are globally consistent, comparable and reliable.
-The Canadian Securities Administrators and Canadian Sustainability Standards Board are considering amending Canadian reporting requirements informed by the new international standards.
+In December 2024, the CSSB released for public comment the Canadian Standards, which require issuers, among other things, to include quantitative data regarding their climate change considerations, to use scenario analysis in developing their disclosure and to disclose Scope 3 GHG emissions, as discussed above in "Industry Conditions - Accountability and Transparency".
+Canadian companies are not required to follow the Canadian Standards at this time, however the Canadian Securities Administrators are considering amending Canadian reporting requirements to include certain aspects of these new Canadian Standards.
+To what extent they will be adopted remains unclear.
 If the Corporation is not able to meet future sustainability reporting requirements of regulators or current and future expectations of investors, insurance providers, lenders or other stakeholders, its business and ability to attract and retain skilled employees, obtain regulatory permits, licences, registrations, approvals and authorizations from various governmental authorities, and raise capital may be adversely affected.